US natgas prices up 2% on forecasts for more demand as heat wave lingers

 The U.S. Energy Information Administration (EIA), which uses a different data set, has said the 2022 record was set on July 21.

-On its first day as the front-month, gas futures NGc1 for September delivery on the New York Mercantile Exchange rose 5.5 cents, or 2.1%, from where the September contract closed on Thursday to $2.650 per million British thermal units at 10:17 a.m.
-EDT (1417 GMT).
+On its first day as the front-month, gas futures NGc1 for September delivery on the New York Mercantile Exchange rose 4.3 cents, or 1.7%, from where the September contract closed on Thursday to settle at $2.638 per million British thermal units.

-That, however, is up about 5% from where the August contract closed at when it was still the front-month on Thursday.
+That, however, was up about 6% from where the August contract closed when it was still the front-month on Thursday.

 For the week, the contract was down about 3% after gaining about 7% last week.